 Natural Linen with “Haven”

-A soft green is the perfect foil to sharpen and add contrast to the creaminess of Natural Linen and Haven reminds me a little of a crisp green apple.
-Guess what?
+A soft green is the perfect foil to sharpen and add contrast to the creaminess of Natural Linen.
+Haven reminds me a little of a crisp green apple.
 It also works with Denim so feel free to combine these two when using Natural Linen.
 If you’re a green/blue freak like I am you’ll love this combo!

 As you can see by the patterns, it’s so easy to pair blue, green and even pink together with SW 9109.
 Make your home as pretty and feminine as you like or keep it a little more masculine by leaving the pink/peach for the bedroom and baths.